-Table Base Information Approach Source Mathedalary Accumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template N/A Actual PypIT & Scheduling Tool per above Based on data from PypIT and the scheduling tool, the number of customers by service type by pipeline can be determined.
-Based on this information, the service types by zone that have no more than 2 shippers were identified and were listed out to AER for exemptions to apply in accordance with section 5.3 of the Guideline.
+Table Name Ref Base Information Population Approach Source Mathadalagu A Reference Item Actual / Estimate Source Methodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template N/A Actual PypIT & Scheduling Tool per above Based on a report generated by PyplT, the number of customers by service type by pipeline can be determined.
+Based on this information, the service types by zone that have no more than 2 shippers who have used this service during the year were identified and were listed out to AER for exemptions to apply in accordance with section 5.3 of the Guideline.
 The AER has confirmed such exemptions.
 N/A